syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/excel-export/excel-exporting.md

 | All      | Exports the master grid with all child grids, expanded or not. |
 | None     | Exports only the master grid without any child grids. |

 The following example demonstrates how to export hierarchical grid to Excel document.
-Also change the `excelExportProperties`.HierarchyExportMode` property by using [value](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Buttons.Switch.html#Syncfusion_EJ2_Buttons_Switch_Value) property of the DropDownList component:
+Also change the `ExcelExportProperties.hierarchyExportMode` property by using [value](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Buttons.Switch.html#Syncfusion_EJ2_Buttons_Switch_Value) property of the DropDownList component:

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}